tryton-vanmeer/tryton-vanmeer.github.io/content/posts/2020-04-17-custom-arch-linux-image.md

 ## build.sh

-The releng profile has a `build.sh` script that will build you an `*.iso`.
+The releng profile has a `build.sh` script that will build you an iso file.
 I modified the script to create a loopback image with an EFI System Partition and copy the nessacary files to that.
 This removes the dependecy of syslinux/isolinux and makes the image simplier.
-This results in a `*.img` file instead of an ISO, and it won't boot on legacy BIOS systems.
+This results in a img file instead of an ISO, and it won't boot on legacy BIOS systems.
 But that's not an issue for me.

 I also cleaned up the script, making sure it passed [ShellCheck](https://github.com/koalaman/shellcheck).

 ## Netboot

 Upon booting, you can press the `Space` key to trigger the boot menu and choose [NETBOOT.XYZ](https://netboot.xyz/).
-As long as their is a network connection, this one boot USB can be used to try out other Distros and Desktop Environments.
+As long as there is a network connection, this one boot USB can be used to try out other Distros and Desktop Environments.

 ## Packages
 By editing `packages.x86_64`, you can change what packages are installed on the live system image.
 I stripped plenty of packages I don't need; things like utilites for connecting to various VPNs or dial-up networks.